Vis4Sense/student-projects/2023-2024/llm-trading.md

 3. question and difficulty ...
    - should I do the fine-tuning the model or I just use the model quantized by others and only change hyperparameter?
 4. next step ...
+   - writing everything down
+   - create the charts for the results
-   - further hyperparameter tuning
+   - ~~further hyperparameter tuning~~
    - try Azure openai chatgpt
-   - find a better evaluation method
+   - ~~find a better evaluation method~~
    - use whole dataset with GPU

 Kai